rgolangh/janus-idp-workflows-helm/README.md

 ## Installation

-[!Note]
+> NOTE
-Due to a janus CI probelm the 'latest' image doesn't work out of the box.
-Eithr change the the image ref to one of the `nighly-X` listed [here](https://quay.io/repository/janus-idp/backstage-showcase?tab=tags) in the deployement or directly under the `charts/` folder.
+> Due to a janus CI probelm the 'latest' image doesn't work out of the box.
+Eithr change the
+> the image ref to one of the `nighly-X` listed [here](https://quay.io/repository/janus-idp/backstage-showcase?tab=tags) in the deployement or directly under the `charts/` folder.

 Prerequisites:
   - Running OpenShift cluster, storage needed.